kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   repaired.
 - Missing delegated `Workload` and `PodGroupTemplate` dependencies are retried without closing the PodGroup creation window or creating ungrouped pods.
-- Scheduling objects are discovered by spec references only.
-A controller-owned delegated `PodGroup` is owned by the parent/owner controller.
+- Scheduling objects are discovered by spec references, except the delegated `PodGroup`, which is discovered by deterministic name.
+Every `PodGroup` the controller creates is owned by the Job.
-- Validation rejects `spec.scheduling` if it is set together with `spec.template.spec.schedulingGroup`.
+- Validation rejects `spec.scheduling` if it is set together with `spec.template.spec.schedulingGroup`, on create and on update, unless the old object already had both.
 - Re-enabling the gate never produces a half-grouped gang (`MixedSchedulingGroup`).
 - Metrics `job_scheduling_object_syncs_total` and `job_scheduling_object_sync_duration_seconds`.
 - E2E tests passed as designed in the [Test Plan](#test-plan) and linked in Testgrid.